mertsurucu/Neural-Networks/README.md

 # Neural-Networks
 Parameterized Neural Network Implementation
-## PART II: Classification of Fashion Products using Neural Networks
+## Classification of Fashion Products using Neural Networks

 The MNIST dataset is (seemingly) the most abused dataset for beginning with image classification.
 It contains **28x28 grayscale images of handwritten digits** , each with an